-We have over ten registered first aiders including two members of staff specifically trained in paediatric first aid (for under 5's).
+We have several first aiders, including three members of staff specifically trained in paediatric first aid (for under 5's).
 Certificates are on display in the school office.
 First Aid boxes are located in each classroom and in the staff room.
 Their location is clearly indicated.
-All children receiving first aid during the school day are given a note covering minor injuries, to inform parents (bump notes) that their child has received first-aid.
+All children receiving first aid during the school day are given a note covering minor injuries, to inform parents (bump notes) that their child has received first aid.
 The first aider dealing with an incident completes these forms.
 A record is kept in the First Aid and Intimate Care Log Book.

 Injuries other than minor bumps and grazes are entered onto an Incident Report Sheet.
-Major incidents are reported to Wiltshire Council through their on-line reporting system.
+Major incidents are reported to Wiltshire Council through an on-line reporting system by the Headteacher.